 A Santa Barbara native, Tim develops apps to simplify and automate Apeel's data collection and analysis processes.
 He also designs new software for the field applications of our products.

 Outside of the office, he can be found helping with his father's beekeeping activities and doing maintenance on the local hiking trails.
 Tim is a student at Brown University pursuing a Bachelor's degree in Applied Mathematics and Computer Science.

 Dave leads digital media and communications projects with the goal of sharing the excitement of Apeel's technology and mission.
 As a human experience architect, dot connector and spacetime disrupter, his role includes branding, communications and web operations in collaboration with Apeel divisions and partners.

 A former Navy swimmer and navigator, Dave received his bachelors degree in World Literature from the University of California at Santa Barbara.
 He co-founded World Wide Web Associates (later known as Level and acquired by Rosetta) while teaching and working on his Masters degree at California Polytechnic State University in San Luis Obispo.
 As an agency director for most of the past twenty years, he has worked with large and small companies to design new brands, product experiences and outreach strategies.

-Savannah recieved her Bachelor's degree in Biochemistry/Chemistry and her MSc in Molecular, Cellular and Developmental Biology from the University of California, Santa Barbara.
+Savannah recieved her Bachelor's degree in Biochemistry/Chemistry and her Master's degree in Molecular, Cellular and Developmental Biology from the University of California, Santa Barbara.
 Her graduate research was on the biophotonics of Nudibranch mollusk tissues.
 At Apeel, Savannah is working to develop new formulations for protecting produce against pathogens in the field.